MicrosoftDocs/visualstudio-docs/docs/javascript/unit-testing-javascript-with-visual-studio.md

 ## Unit tests in .NET Framework

-You are not limited to writing unit tests in just your Node.js projects.
+You are not limited to writing unit tests in just your Node.js and ASP.NET Core projects.
 When you add the TestFramework and TestRoot properties to any C# or Visual Basic project, those tests will be enumerated and you can run them using the Test Explorer window.